Best Sony RX10 II Memory Cards

 RX10 II 4K 100M requirements: SDXC, U3, UHS-I.

 I’ve tested many cards for many Sony cameras now and have a lot of experience with various users having issues with their memory cards.
 Sometimes, Sony cameras just don’t like certain cards.
-It seems the camera will run a check to determine if the card is a U3 card or not.
+It seems the camera will run a check to determine whether the card is a U3 card.
 I feel this test is not forgiving enough, and this causes many memory cards to fail.
-You’ll get an error saying you need to enter a U3 memory card, even though you have a U3 memory card.
+You’ll get an error saying you need to insert a U3 memory card, even though you already have one.

 Best Cards For 4K 100M